MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/eventgrid.md

 ms.custom: devcenter
 ---

-# Azure Event Grid libraries for Node.js
+# Azure Event Grid libraries for JavaScript

 Build event-driven applications that listen and react to events from Azure services and custom sources using simple HTTP-based event handling with Azure Event Grid.